 - Cloud security, despite some people’s concerns, is often significantly better than on-premises servers.
 It is also always evolving, constantly adapting to new threats in a way that on-prem can’t compete with.
 When you’ve migrated to Microsoft Office 365, you know that your data is compliant and protected by world class security that is constantly evolving.

 - Having migrated your email archive to the Cloud, you can then start utilising machine learning and AI tools.
 Take something like Microsoft’s Project Cortex – this cloud-based artificial intelligence tool works across Microsoft 365.
 With access to all your data, it can correlate across systems and provide valuable insight.
 These insights can be hugely powerful within a business context, allowing you to innovate faster and upskill your workforce.
-You can also use productivity tools like Nulia to maximise the adoption of Microsoft 365 tools and maximise ROI.
+You can also use productivity tools to maximise the adoption of Microsoft 365 tools and maximise ROI.

 - Quicker and simpler eDiscovery: eDiscovery can be performed quickly and easily in Microsoft 365.
 This improves the experience for users – it is faster, more convenient and ultimately easy for them to access and search their archive.
 They do not have to spend time accessing a third-party email archive to look for their old data.